 The Peace Studies Program at the University of Innsbruck

 In 2001, the Master of Arts Program in Peace, Development, Security and International Conflict Transformation at the University of Innsbruck was created.
-The director of the program, Prof. Dr. Wolfgang Dietrich created this unique Master program together with students and teachers from all over the world.
-Since 2008, Professor Dietrich has held the UNESCO Chair for Peace Studies at the University of Innsbruck.
+Prof. Dr. Wolfgang Dietrich created this unique Master program together with students and teachers from all over the world and was Director of the program until 2021.
+Professor Dietrich holds the UNESCO Chair for Peace Studies at the University of Innsbruck.
+Since 2021, Andreas Oberprantacher is the Academic Director of the MA Program.

 Encouraging Many Peaces – The Program’s Philosophy